antonbramsUni/mis.03/readme.md

 The modules and libraries used in our implantation are as follow:

-- https://github.com/antonkluev/fw.git, a self-made JavaScript framework that deals with DOM, contains math functions and other utilities that improve readability and development speed.
+- https://github.com/antonkluev/fw.git, a self-made JavaScript framework dealing with DOM, containing math functions and other utilities that improved readability and development speed.
 - https://github.com/VirtuoWorks/CanvasCameraPlugin.git, this plugin was utilized to translate the camera signal to canvas graphic.
 - Express, this module was used to create a http server.
 - Perspective-transform, JavaScript library that handled the perspective matrix calculation.